Complete Guide to the Master of Counseling Degree

 Ask questions such as: Did they feel prepared for their career?
 Does the school offer programs to help students find internships or clinical practice?

-Additionally, research professors on sites like Rate My Professor understand how they teach and what students liked (or disliked) about the program and teachers.
+Additionally, research professors on sites like Rate My Professors understand how they teach and what students liked (or disliked) about the program and teachers.

 Finally, if you have contacts in the field, ask them about hiring procedures at their workplace.
 How’s your program viewed?